-Perils of DITA publishing, part 3: Indexing
+Perils of DITA publishing, part 4: PDF acrobatics

 In which we are boxed in by the limitations of DITA indexing support.